jczacharia/reactive-forms/README.md

 Further information about the script can be found [here](https://github.com/ngneat/reactive-forms/tree/master/schematics/src/migrate/migration.md).

+## Compatibility

+Reactive-forms is compatible with Angular versions 8 and later.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):